CrowdHailer/pachyderm/README.md

 end
 ```

+The library chooses to use actor terminology over event sourcing. e.g. handle vs execute.

 ### Globally unique events, NOT processes.

 There may be more than one worker process alive for an entity at any given time.